jjno91/jenkinsfiles/README.md

 <https://jenkins.io/doc/book/pipeline/>

+## docker-windows.Jenkinsfile

+Docker build, tag, and push with tagging based off of git commit ID through Powershell

 ## docker.Jenkinsfile

-Docker build, tag, and push with tagging based off of git commit ID.
+Docker build, tag, and push with tagging based off of git commit ID

+## eks.Jenkinsfile

+Execute arbitrary commands against an EKS cluster using IAM authentication

 ## kubectl.Jenkinsfile

-Kubectl apply Kubernetes YAML files to the same cluster that Jenkins is running in.
-Requires a pre-existing `jenkins` service account on the target cluster and by default looks for Kubernetes YAMLs in a directory named `kubernetes`.
+Kubectl apply Kubernetes YAML files to the same cluster that Jenkins is running in -- requires a pre-existing `jenkins` service account on the target cluster and by default looks for Kubernetes YAMLs in a directory named `kubernetes`

 ## mysql.Jenkinsfile